top of page

 2019

 One element is 100mm wide with various heights and depths.
-Those elements are 3D printed off-site and assembled on-site with frame.
+Those elements are 3D printed off-site and assembled on-site with a frame.

 Visualisation by Konrad Limanówka